Skip to main content

 retention = 0

-Playtime limits are supported on all platforms, but accuracy depends on the platform's game tracking support.
-MiSTer and Batocera have the most accurate active game detection, while other platforms are being improved.
+Playtime tracking works on all platforms, but accuracy depends on game tracking support.
+MiSTer and Batocera have the most accurate game detection.
+Other platforms are being improved.

-Warnings are sent as notifications to the Zaparoo App and played as audio feedback on all platforms.
+Warnings are sent to the Zaparoo App and played as audio on all platforms.

 Troubleshooting

-1. Verify enabled = true is set in config
+1. Check enabled = true is set in config

 2. Check that daily/session values are valid duration strings

-3. Restart Core after changing config (or use Web UI which applies changes immediately)
+3. Restart Core after changing config (or use the Web UI, which applies changes immediately)

 4. Enable debug logging to see limit check messages